 USDA Regulation 7 CFR Part 15b requires substitutions or modifications in school meals for children whose disabilities restrict their diets.
 A child with a disability must be provided substitutions in foods when that need is supported by a signed statement from a licensed medical authority.

 In Cases of Food Allergy

 Generally, children with food allergies or intolerances do not have a disability as defined under either Section 504 of the Rehabilitation Act or Part B of IDEA, and the school food service may, but is not required to, make food substitutions for them.
-However, when the licensed medical authority medical statement says food allergies may result in severe, life-threatening reactions, the child’s condition would meet the definition of “disability”, and the substitutions prescribed by the licensed medical authority must be made.
+However, when the licensed medical authority's medical statement says a food allergy may limit a child's major life function, the child’s condition would meet the definition of “disability”, and the substitutions prescribed by the licensed medical authority must be made.